pengwubj/mynote/EFFORTS/NaviSim.md

 9. photolithography technology
 10. Barriers in work-groups in GPUs.
 11. What are work-items, work-groups, wavefront?
+    > WaveFront: Group of threads that are executed simultaneously using SIMD
 12. Lock-step execution
 13. Thread divergence
+    > Thread divergence is a phenomenon that occurs in parallel computing when different threads in a warp take different paths through the code.
+This can happen when a thread encounters a conditional statement and the condition evaluates to different values for different threads.
 14.
 ---